Skip to content

 Handle missed data

-To manage events that occur while disconnected, we provide queries that return EntityChange.
+To manage events that occur while disconnecting over a longer time period, we provide queries that return EntityChange.

 For example, if you are running a subscription on the entity Contract and you disconnect with the last row returned having: